About Yo-Yo Machines

 Who we are

-We’re from the Interaction Research Studio, a team of designers and technologists at Goldsmiths, University of London.
+We’re from the Interaction Research Studio, a team of designers and technologists at Northumbria University.
 UKRI is supporting us to develop Yo–Yo Machines to show how research can have real-world impacts.
 We’re not making any money from the Yo–Yo Machines, so you can build them for the price of the parts.
 We benefit from knowing how people use the Yo–Yo Machines (so let us know!) — and the satisfaction of helping out during the crisis.

 Visit our Yo-Yo Machines Website for more information about the project.